Taide Lohduttaa

 I am scared and terrified because I am afraid I am not interesting enough for the art world or the academic world.
 In Helsinki, I failed.
 All I could do was desperately ask for help and do what I do best cry.
 I tried dancing to feel joy, but I found no satisfaction.
 On my last day, I saw a group of geese flying north in a perfect V formation.
 I thought of my own disorganisation, my inability to align myself with others.

 Later, I read the feedback from the audience.
 Tears streamed down my face.
 The mask, I realised, was not only the shame I carried but also the change in my expression when I am about to cry.
 At night, the mask becomes the tightness in my chest and the nightmares that haunt me.
-I think the first time I felt ashamed was when I was about four years old.
+I think the first time I felt ashamed was when I was about five years old.
 Someone saw me talking to my invisible friend from a distance and commented on it.
 That memory came back as I reflected on this moment.

 Photos by Aman Askarizad